Segovia vs Toledo: Choosing a Madrid Day Trip

 Another top site in Segovia is its incredible cathedral.
 The Segovia cathedral is much grander than the one in Toledo and it is absolutely massive.
 So, if you’re a fan of gorgeous Gothic architecture, then make sure to head to Segovia.

-Segovia is also home to a tranquil Jewish quarter, which was home to the city’s sizeable Jewish population prior to their expulsion (or forced conversion) in 1492.
+Segovia is also home to a tranquil Jewish quarter, which was home to the city’s sizeable Jewish population before their expulsion (or forced conversion) in 1492.
 There is a small Jewish museum here, as well, but if you’re particularly interested in Spanish Jewish history, Toledo may be a better place to visit.

 And finally, no visit to Segovia is complete without heading to its imposing Alcázar.
 Once home to the Spanish Royals in Segovia, you can tour this beautiful castle and enjoy its incredible Medieval architecture.